learningequality/le-utils/README.md

 added to finalized_specs.yml to ensure that CI will fail any future modifications to this specification.
 This ensures that the resulting built code has consistent ordering so that generated bits for bitmasks are stable across releases.
+We also require that all names in the specs be globally unique to minimize confusion and reduce the chance of collisions in translations of these terms for users.